Dukascopy Adds Touch Binary Options

 The second target price essentially represents a stop-loss order.

 You set the target price by indicating the distance from the market price at trade execution – for example, a 50-pip distance, which would then cause the system to set the second strike price 50 pips to the other side of the current market price.
-The strike price for each target price is calculated based on the “ask” price for call (buy) options, and based on the “bid” price for put (sell) options.
+The strike price for each target price is calculated based on the “ask” price for call (buy) options and based on the “bid” price for put (sell) options.

 For example, with Eur/Usd currently trading at 1.1250, a trader might buy a call option with a profit target price of 1.1275.
 The system then automatically generates the second, stop-loss target price at 1.1225.
-The touch binary option trade creates a price bracket that extends from 1.1225 to 1.1275, with the current market price of 1.1250 squarely in the center of the bracket price range.
+The touch binary option trade creates a price bracket that extends from 1.1225 to 1.1275, with the current market price of 1.1250 squarely in the centre of the bracket price range.

 Such a price bracket is represented in the picture below, bounded by the green line on top and the red line on the bottom.

-If price moves outside of the price bracket in the trader’s favor, he or she makes a profit.
+If price moves outside of the price bracket in the trader’s favour, he or she makes a profit.
 If price moves outside of the price bracket in the other direction, then the trader suffers a loss.
 If price remains inside the price bracket throughout the trading day, then the trade is a scratch trade – no profit, no loss.

 Certain constraints apply to touch binary options trades, including the maximum and minimum distances that strike price(s) can be from the current market price, and maximum position sizes.